Home >

 Jagannath Ratha Yatra:

 Jagannath Ratha Yatra is the famous car festival celebrated in Puri.
-Three rathas or chariots are well-decorated and houses the idols of Sri Jagannatha, Balarama and Subhadra.
+Three rathas or chariots are well-decorated and houses the idols of Sri Jagannatha, Sri Balarama and Sri Subhadra.
 Thousands of people take part in this festival where the chariots are pulled and taken to Gundicha Temple, the aunt's house of the Lord.
-Jagannath Ratha Yatra falls on Ashadha Shukla Paksha Dwitiya.
+Jagannath Ratha Yatra falls on Aashadha Shukla Paksha Dwitiya.

 Refer to: